becmorrell/Prototyping/Twitter/readme.md

     - Nested horizontal scrolling for stories
     - Created a 'tweet container' component
     - Built the homepage feed using multiple `loop builders` (for each layer in the tweet, including whether the tweet displays an image, or text only
-    - Published port outside the component to be able to display or hide the 'blue tick' on the profile of the tweet
+    - Published a port outside the component to be able to display or hide the 'blue tick' on the profile of the tweet
+    - Implemented a screen transition from the feed page to screen 2
-    - Used `loop option switch` and `loop selector` for the tap interation display the layers of the tweet tapped on
+    - Used `loop option switch` and `loop selector` to display screen 2 based on the item in the loop being tapped
-    - Animated the 'social media' icons with scale and used a mask for color on the icon
+    - Animated the 'retweet, like and comment' icons with scale and used a mask for color on the icon
-    - Used `option picker` to animate the tap interaction to display the total number of likes, comments or retweets once tapped
+    - Used `option picker` to display the total number of likes, comments or retweets once tapped
     - Implemented `and` and `not` patches for the screen transition, so that when you tap anywhere other than the social icons on the container it transitions to screen 2.

-### What I learned
+### Summary

 Firstly, loops are incredible!
 Very easy to build with saving alot of time inputting data.
 However, you then end up with a lot of `loop builders` and the great task of linking them up to `loop selectors` for each piece of information/text/image.
 I guess this leads me onto a next project on how to handle data!

-- I learnt how to use `option picker` and add `sum` to this to animate the tap on the social icons

 If I had more time: